 Sydney Airport is located approximately 15 km’s to the south of Sydney’s CBD, 10 km’s from UNSW Kensington campus, and is serviced by all major airline carriers.

 Taxi from the airport

 The taxi rank is located outside each of the arrivals terminals across the airport.
-A taxi from the airport to the CBD will be about $50 and to Hawthorn about $80.
-The time to travel from the airport to the CBD or Hawthorn can be anywhere between 30-60 minutes (potentially longer during morning and afternoon peak-hours).
+A taxi from the airport to the CBD will be about $25.00 and to Kensington about $20.00.
+The time to travel from the airport to the CBD or Kensington can be anywhere between 15–30 minutes (longer during morning and afternoon peak-hours).

 Uber from the airport

-Melbourne’s public transport network consists of Trains (Metro), Trams (Yarra Trams) and Buses (various companies).
-An overview of the full network can be accessed via the Public Transport Victoria website.
+Sydney’s public transport network consists of Trains, Ferries, Light Rail, and Buses (various companies).
+An overview of the full network can be accessed via the NSW Transport website.